benningm/mtpolicyd/LDAP/README.md

   starttls = 0
 </Connection>
 ```
-Don't worry if connection between MtPolicyd and LDAP servers dies.
-MtPolicyd checks if connection is alive, and it tries to renegotiate it.
-This behavior has tested with load balancer and LDAP server which expire idle sessions.
+Don't worry if connections between MtPolicyd and LDAP server die.
+MtPolicyd checks if the connection is alive.
+If the connection dies, MtPolicyd tries to renegotiate it.
+This behavior has tested with load balancer and LDAP server which expires idle sessions.

 The user _mtpolicyd_ can be: